ksmnetwork/take-actions/README.md

 # take-actions
 Github actions to check if you need to take actions and update Polkadot to it's latest release.
-Based on GitHUB API v4, the action will check Polkadot git repository for tags: Version, Draft, Prerelease and will compare it with the 1KV Validators version taken from [Thousand Validators].
+Based on GitHUB API v4, the action will check Polkadot git repository for tags: Version, Draft, Prerelease and will compare it with the 1KV Validators version.

 If each of the conditions DRAFT, PRERELEASE, VERSION pass it's check the README file will be updated and commited at:
 ```